-Merck KGaA, Darmstadt, Grmany makes data usable
+Merck KGaA, Darmstadt, Germany makes data usable

 Many of these ideas still exist only on paper.
 However, we at Merck KGaA, Darmstadt, Germany have already started with the stepwise digitalization of our production processes.
 Our “Industry 4.0” initiative marks the starting point for this.
-The in-house steering group, which we set up in connection with this initiative and consists of representatives from Site Management, Human Resources and the Works Council, has been driving the digital transformation in the production facilities of our Performance Materials business sector forward since 2015.
+The in-house steering group, which we set up in connection with this initiative and consists of representatives from Site Management, Human Resources and the Works Council, has been driving the digital transformation in the production facilities of our Electronics business sector forward since 2015.

 One of the projects coordinated by this steering group is the Manufacturing Intelligence Program.
-In the course of this program, Performance Materials has set up a central digital platform where all production-relevant data are systematically combined and evaluated.
+In the course of this program, Electronics has set up a central digital platform where all production-relevant data are systematically combined and evaluated.
 Based on these data, deviations in running production processes can be identified and resolved even earlier.
 And, at the same time, it will be possible save costs thanks to the smart, data-based solutions.

 People are at the fore